 4.17 REAL PROPERTY.
 Schedule 4.17 sets forth a list of all leases of real property which the Alliance Companies and the Alliance Companies' Subsidiaries use in their businesses and all real property owned by any of the Alliance Companies or the Alliance Companies' Subsidiaries (collectively, the "Real Property").
 The use of the Real Property by the Alliance Companies and the Alliance Companies' Subsidiaries is and has been in compliance in all material respects with all Requirements of Law (including, without limitation, applicable zoning ordinances and building codes and environmental, land use and health and safety laws).
-All such leases of real property are valid and enforceable in accordance with their respective terms, and there is not under any of such leases any material breach or default on the part of any of the Alliance Companies or the Alliance Companies' Subsidiaries or any condition or event that with the giving of notice of lapse of time or both would constitute a breach by any of the Alliance Companies, the Alliance Companies' Subsidiaries or other parties thereto.
+All such leases of real property are valid and enforceable in accordance with their respective terms, and there is not under any of such leases any material breach or default on the part of any of the Alliance Companies or the Alliance Companies' Subsidiaries or, to the best knowledge of Alliance, on the part of any party thereto, or any condition or event that with the giving of notice of lapse of time or both would constitute a breach by any of the Alliance Companies, the Alliance Companies' Subsidiaries or other parties thereto.

 4.18 COMPLIANCE.
-Each of the Alliance Companies and the Alliance Companies' Subsidiaries has complied with all Requirements of Law relating to the business conducted by it now or in the past and the properties and assets owned or used by it now or in the past and has not received notice of any claimed violation of any such law, rule or regulation, where such failure to comply or claimed violation would have a Material Adverse Effect on any of the Alliance Companies or the Alliance Companies' Subsidiaries, including, but not limited to, the restriction, revocation or suspension of any certificate of authority of any of the Alliance Companies or the Alliance Companies and the Alliance Companies' Subsidiaries has filed all returns, reports and other documents and furnished all information required or requested by any Governmental Authority where the failure to file or furnish such information would have a Material Adverse Effect on any of the Alliance Companies or the Alliance Companies' Subsidiaries and all such returns, reports, documents and information are true and complete in all material respects.
+Each of the Alliance Companies and the Alliance Companies' Subsidiaries has complied with all Requirements of Law relating to the business conducted by it now or in the past and the properties and assets owned or used by it now or in the past and has not received notice of any claimed violation of any such law, rule or regulation, where such failure to comply or claimed violation would have a Material Adverse Effect on any of the Alliance Companies or the Alliance Companies' Subsidiaries, including, but not limited to, the restriction, revocation or suspension of any certificate of authority of any of the Alliance Companies or the Alliance Companies' Subsidiaries in any jurisdiction.
+Each of the Alliance Companies and the Alliance Companies' Subsidiaries has filed all returns, reports and other documents and furnished all information required or requested by any Governmental Authority where the failure to file or furnish such information would have a Material Adverse Effect on any of the Alliance Companies or the Alliance Companies' Subsidiaries and all such returns, reports, documents and information are true and complete in all material respects.